 Our society makes it difficult for a woman to acknowledge that she might be dealing with postnatal depression (PND).
 The usual messages are about the joy and bliss of motherhood.
 These messages rarely address the reality of the challenges motherhood brings to the life of each woman and her partner.

-The media often reinforce the unrealistic expectations of motherhood.
+The media often reinforces unrealistic expectations of motherhood.
 For example, it often shows celebrities who appear to be coping exceptionally well with becoming mothers.

 Because of the stigma of depression, PND is often portrayed very negatively and sensationally.
 A woman who isn’t coping can feel very alone and different from everyone else who seems to be coping.

-- Many women and their partners don’t know what PND is or how to recognise its signs.
+- Many women and their partners don’t know what postnatal depression (PND) is or how to recognise its signs.

 - The stigma associated with depression prevents women asking for help.
 A woman’s need to be seen as normal and a good mother is very strong.
 PND symptoms can be masked with incredible effort, sometimes even from a woman’s partner.